Arrival in Norway - COVID-19

 Official registration of arrival to Norway:

-Before journeying to Norway, you must register with the Norwegian state.
+Before journeying to Norway, you must register your arrival with the Norwegian state.
 The registration must be completed less than 72 hours before arrival to Norway.

-Please note that this registration is mandatory, and unrelated to NTNU's registration forms.
-You will be required to present a reciept of this registration at the border.
+This registration is mandatory, and you will be required to present a reciept of this registration at the border.

-You will not receive, and will not require, a booking confirmation from the hotel in advance.
-If you are travelling with your spouse or family, they will be allowed to go into quarantine with you, but please note that they will have to cover the expenses themselves.
+If you are travelling with your spouse or family, they will be allowed to go into quarantine with you, but note that they will have to cover the quarantine hotel expenses themselves.

-At Trondheim airport Værnes, in the arrivals hall, you will be met by two officers from the Norwegian Civil Defence.
+At Trondheim airport Værnes, in the arrivals hall, you will be met by officers from the Norwegian Civil Defence.
 They will assign you a quarantine hotel, either near Trondheim Airport, or in Trondheim city, and inform you about how to get to the hotel.
-Remember to keep you face mask on until you are in your hotel room.

 If you are studying in Trondheim, and have any questions immediately after your arrival, contact the Trondheim Quarantine Hotel Coordination Office by telephone: +47 73 92 55 00 or e-mail: email@example.com.

 Only expenses up to NOK 500,- per day at appointed hotels will be covered by NTNU.
-It is not possible to book other hotels or private accommodation for your quarantine.
+No other costs will be covered, and it is not possible to book other hotels or private accommodation for your quarantine.

 - Before leaving, familiarize yourself with the FHI's travel advice for travelling to and from Norway.